 Further information on how we achieve this can be found in our statement of equality information and objectives, and in our SEND policy and information report.

-As an inclusive school, we value the way that each child is unique and we have high aspirations for every child.
 We recognise that children learn best when they feel happy, safe and secure.
 Within a nurturing school environment our carefully designed curriculum stimulates children’s natural curiosity and enthusiasm, making learning ‘come alive’ through a broad and rich programme of study, activities and events.

 We are committed to achieving excellence in all areas of the curriculum.
 We link the National Curriculum subjects and RE through topics wherever possible, increasing children’s motivation and enjoyment of learning by making it relevant and meaningful for them.

 At Holy Cross Catholic School each child is valued as a unique individual made in the image and likeness of God.
 As one community we live, grow, learn and pray together in faith, showing God’s love in all we do and say, and in developing respect for ourselves and others.
 The positive approach to learning seeks to embrace the message of the Gospel, the teachings of our Lord Jesus Christ and the Catholic Church, in order to enable the gifts and talents of every member of the community to flourish.
 In nurturing and developing these gifts and talents the children will grow into confident and courageous citizens who make a positive contribution to society for the common good.

 We intend to provide children with the tools that will enable them to use and understand language effectively, with increasing fluency and independence.
 This will equip them to succeed in education and in adult life, and to make a positive contribution to society for the common good.

 - In the Early Years and Year 1, learn through play developing effective characteristics for learning (see play statement);